eiji03aero/mskit/README.md

 # Todo
 - review namings
-  - Compensation to SagaStepCompensateOption
+  - none

 - refactor
   - try simplify the initialization in cmd/app :(
-  - logging
-    - should add logging on
-      - publish, consume, rpcendpoint, rpcclient
-    - cover missing case
-      - when forgot to add event to registry
+    - gave up for now
   - should think about how eventstore and sagastore dealing with restoring data from json
   - registry could be utilized more?
+    - put it in utils

 - rpc
   - add timeout